 Protective Factors Can Counteract Genetic Predisposition for Addiction

-Just as there are factors that can raise a person’s risk of developing an addiction, there are ones that can protect them.
+Just as there are factors that can raise a person’s risk of developing an addiction, there are ones that can protect them from becoming addicted.
 Raising a young person in a home with parental monitoring and zero tolerance for underage drinking and drug use are examples of protective factors.

 Children of addicts are not “doomed”.
-Protective factors help.
-Our drug treatment programs assist families at risk, teaching them how to form safe, supportive and loving environments for everyone involved.
+Healthy, protective factors can help.
+Our treatment programs assist families at risk and help teach them how to form safe, supportive and loving environments for everyone involved.
 With proper education and intervention, the cycle of abuse and addiction can be stopped.